-The Company's financial instruments include cash and cash equivalents and accounts payable.
+The Company's financial instruments include cash and accounts payable.
 The risks associated with these financial instruments and the policies on how to mitigate these risks are set out below.
 Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.